 A creature with a Cunning of Simpleminded or better.
+In other words, creatures having an Intelligence of -4 or greater are Sapient.

 Scant Light

 Scant Light refers to an intensity of illumination roughly equivalent to that of starlight on a clear moonless night.
 The various vision type descriptions specify how far a creature with that vision type can see in this light (found under Gifts in The Character Compendium).